tldr-pages/tldr/pages/common/cabal.md

 # cabal

-> Command line interface to the Haskell Cabal infrastructure.
+> Command line interface to the Haskell package infrastructure (Cabal).
-> Manage Haskell projects and Cabal packages from Hackage et al.
+> Manage Haskell projects and Cabal packages from the Hackage package repository.

 - Search and list packages from Hackage: